Sales Management

 Once your Opportunity Types have been created and the notification recipients have been set, you are ready to start managing sales Opportunities.
 The great thing about Opportunities is that there are many different ways to manage your potential sales.
 The flexibility of having a List View or a Board View allows you to manage Opportunities your preferred way.

-The Opportunities List is a quick access to all Opportunities assigned to you.
+The Opportunities List provides quick access to all Opportunities assigned to you.
 Managing your Opportunities from the list allows you to quickly filter based on search criteria, follow-up dates, as well as Labels applied.
-Below is a screenshot of the Opportunities List and what actions can be completed there:

 The Opportunities List can be displayed with three panels of information.